TwiN/k8s-ttl-controller/README.md

 The resource is deleted after the current timestamp surpasses the sum of the resource's `metadata.creationTimestamp` and the duration specified by the `k8s-ttl-controller.twin.sh/ttl` annotation.

+If the resource is annotated with `k8s-ttl-controller.twin.sh/refreshed-at`, the TTL will be calculated from the value of this annotation instead of the `metadata.creationTimestamp`.

 ## Usage
 ### Setting a TTL on a resource